 - 1 cup finely chopped pecans roasted and unsalted

 - 2 teaspoons

 - 1 large cookie sheet lined with baking parchment

 - Put margarine, corn syrup and sugar in saucepan over low flame.
 When margarine has melted, bring mixture to a boil.
 At this point, remove saucepan from heat and stir in flour and nuts.
 Let batter sit for 15 minutes to cool and thicken.

 - Using a teaspoon, scrape small amounts of batter from another teaspoon on to parchment.
 Leave three inches between cookies.
 They spread a great deal.

-- Bake eight-ten minutes or until cookies are mahogany brown.
+- Bake 10-12 minutes or until cookies are mahogany brown.
 Remove cookie sheet from oven and allow cookies to cool at least one minute before gently removing them and placing them on rack.
 The cookies will still be flexible.
 They will become crisp as they cool on the rack.
 Repeat process until all the batter has been used.